 What do I capture the most?

-Like I said, I shoot almost everything that I see on street.
-Therefore, you see textures, contrast, close-up shots, multi-exposure, motion, & combination of all of these as one shot via digital post processing like vintage effect in photoshop.
+As I said, I shoot almost everything that I see on street.
+Therefore, you see textures, contrast, close-up shots, multi-exposure, motion, & combination of all of these as one-shot via digital post-processing like vintage effect in photoshop.

 I love street photography, but the choice is yours.